 The American Baptist publication goes on to describe what they call the “cradle to prison pipeline.”
 They write, “so many poor babies in the rich United States enter the world with multiple strikes against them: born at low birth weight without prenatal care to a teenaged, poor, and poorly educated single mother and absent father.
 At crucial points in their development from birth to adulthood, more risks pile on, making a successful transition to productive adulthood significantly less likely and involvement in the criminal justice system significantly more likely.”
 (12)

 This quote could almost be pulled directly from the parole officer, Rick Smith’s, assessment of my offender.
 One begins to wonder if the officer was more mapping the offender’s experience to an ideology than assessing the risks and opportunities of moving the offender into a diversion program.

-The document goes on to state, “School practices such as tracking, social promotion, and one-size-fits-all zero tolerance policies fuel the prison pipeline.”
+Marian Wright Edelman writes in The Christian Citizen, “School practices such as tracking, social promotion, and one-size-fits-all zero tolerance policies fuel the prison pipeline.”
 Every facet of organization in society is vilified as constructing criminality, from education to employment and eventually, government – in the eyes of God.
 “If called to account today, our nation would not pass the test of the prophets, the gospels, and all great faiths.
 Christians who profess to believe that God entered human history as a poor vulnerable baby, and that each man, woman, and child is created in God’s own image, need to act on that faith.”
 (12) Separation of Church and State are not sufficient for this ministry.